sartography/SpiffWorkflow/doc/bpmn/events.rst

 ^^^^^^^^^^^^^^^^^

-Escalation events are a lot like Error Events and as far as I can tell, which one to use comes down to preference.
+Escalation events are a lot like Error Events and as far as I can tell, which one to use comes down to preference, with the caveat that if you want to use an Intermediate Event, you'll have to use Escalation, because BPMN does not allow Intermediate Error Events, and that Error Events cannot be Non-Interrupting.

 In our example, we'll assume that if we failed to ship the product, we can try again later, so we will not end the Subprocess (Escalation events can be either Interrupting or Non-Interrupting).

 However, we still want to notify our customer of a delay, so we use a Non-Interrupting Escalation Boundary Event.